illegalRadish/sokolDoom/README.md

 This is a good time to talk about the general application structure:

-All sokol-port-specific data lives in a [single nested data structure](https://github.com/floooh/doom-sokol/blob/204ee61021e311695c038e4a7529531b98a58ebb/src/doomgeneric_sokol.c#L75-L129) which is only accessible from within the doomgeneric_sokol.c source file.
+All sokol-port-specific state lives in a [single nested data structure](https://github.com/floooh/doom-sokol/blob/204ee61021e311695c038e4a7529531b98a58ebb/src/doomgeneric_sokol.c#L75-L129) which is only accessible from within the doomgeneric_sokol.c source file.

 The application goes through several states before running any actual